ubi-agni/tactile_toolbox/tactile_calibration/tactile_calibration_tools/README.md

 This toolbox contains 2 command line applications, a recorder and a generator

 ## Recorder

 The recorder is a helper to record a raw and a reference signal in a specific calib bagfile to be later calibrated through the generator.
 It is recommended to provide reference calibration information (see options in usage) to directly save a calibrated reference (for instance in Newton)

 It can record one or more channel in a row.
-A tare is of the reference is done at start of the application unless disabled.
+A tare of the reference is done at start of the application unless disabled.
 The same tare is re-used for all the acquired channels.
-If a same channel is recorded twice during a recording session, the previous data is moved to an "old" folder.
+If the same channel is recorded twice during a recording session, the previous data is moved to an "old" folder.

 ## Generator

-The gerenator basically extracts a Piece Wise Linear (PWL) calibration mapping from a dataset composed of raw values of a data channel and corresponding ref values (of a calibration tool) while pressing/releasing the data channel to be calibrated.
+The generator basically extracts a Piece Wise Linear (PWL) calibration mapping from a dataset composed of raw values of a data channel and corresponding ref values (of a calibration tool) while pressing/releasing the data channel to be calibrated.
 The PWL mapping is computed by the library pwlf  https://github.com/cjekel/piecewise_linear_fit_py that must be installed in the system (see Requirements)

 The default data expected is in form of a rosbag file with a name "calib_##_<datetime>.bag" containing raw values at channel 0 of a tactile_msgs and ref values at channel 1.
 The number in the filename will be extracted to serve as calibrated channel index in the mapping unless a different number is provided at command line.
 However, the application can handle any bagfile containing a tactile_msgs, at any topic name and at any raw/ref channel indices provided correct options are given.
 A special input permit to process all calib_## files in a folder.

-The output is a mapping.yaml file that will be merged with any existing/provided filename, and will replace calibration for duplicate channel index with existing entries. single calib mapping.yaml (previous format) will be converted to the multi calib calibration format before merging
+The output is a mapping.yaml file that will be merged with any existing/provided filename, and will replace calibration for duplicate channel index with existing entries.
+Single-calib mapping.yaml (previous format) will be converted to the multi-calib calibration format before merging.

 # Requirements